- Action Will Be Taken

 - Mutualism

-Connexipedia Article Resource Type: Article/Report/Letter
+Connexipedia Article Resource Type: Article

 - National Anarchism

-Connexipedia Article Resource Type: Article/Report/Letter National-Anarchism is a syncretic political current that was developed in the 1990s by former Third Positionists to reconcile anarchism with nationalism and in some cases racial separatism.
+Connexipedia Article Resource Type: Article National-Anarchism is a syncretic political current that was developed in the 1990s by former Third Positionists to reconcile anarchism with nationalism and in some cases racial separatism.
 It has philosophical roots in the writings of Julius Evola and the neo-Spenglerian Francis Parker Yockey, and claims Pierre-Joseph Proudhon, Mikhail Bakunin, Peter Kropotkin, Leo Tolstoy, and Max Stirner among its influences.
 Critics are concerned that national-anarchism may be the potential new face of fascism.
 They argue that by adopting selected symbols, slogans and stances of the left-wing anarchist movement in particular, this new form of post-war fascism hopes to avoid the stigma of the older tradition, while injecting its core fascist values into the newer movement of anti-globalization activists and related decentralized political groups.

 - Obsolete Communism